ianbautista/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+`DOM stands for Document Object Model.
+It is a representation of the html elements on the browser.`

 2. What is an event?

+`An event is a user interaction that trigers something on the browser.`

 3. What is an event listener?

+`An event listener listens and acts according to what it is sets on base on the event or the trigger.`

 4. Why would we convert a NodeList into an Array?

+`So we can use array methods to manipulate and use its data.`

 5. What is a component?

+`A component is a combination of markup, css, and js to create a stand alone and reusable part of your website/app.`

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.